László Benedek: Television

 In the 1960s Benedek mostly concentrated on TV, doing episodes of Perry Mason, The Naked City, Thriller, Zane Grey Theater, The Fugitive, The Doctors and the Nurses, The Outer Limits, Mannix, Voyage to the Bottom of the Sea, The Untouchables, The Alfred Hitchcock Hour, The Felony Squad, 12 O'Clock High, Iron Horse, and Custer.

 In 1965 he directed a play Belial.

 Final features

 He returned to features when he produced and directed Namu, the Killer Whale (1967), for fellow Hungarian Ivan Tors.
 He directed Daring Game (1968) for Tors, then The Night Visitor (1971) and Assault on Agathon (1977).

 Later career and death

 From 1976 to 1980, he was chairman of the graduate film program at New York University's School of the Arts.
 In 1983, he became a visiting professor of film at the Annenberg School of Communication at the University of Pennsylvania.
 He went on to teach at the Film Academy in Munich, Germany, at Rice University in Houston, and at Columbia University in New York City.

 Benedek died in 1992 in The Bronx, New York.
-He was survived by two daughters, Melinda Norton and Barbara Rhodes, and a companion, painter and printmaker Danielle DeMers.
+He had two daughters, Melinda Norton and Barbara Rhodes, and at the time of his death was partner to painter and printmaker Danielle DeMers.